 In the morning, I brushed old onion bits off my bed and out of my hair.
 Then I took a shower, at which point I realized that my skin reeked of onion.
 (This smell did not go away for another couple of weeks.)
 Despite this, and though my sinus headache persisted, I was determined to stay the course.
 I prepared a new poultice and wore it most of the day.

 I wore an onion poultice on and off for about three days, then went back to work.
 To my great disappointment, my sinus headache didn't ease one iota.

 What I Got Was a Natural Allergy Elimination Strategy

 I returned to work, trying to keep from getting too close to anyone.
-My nights I spent wrapped in onion poultices.
+I spent my nights wrapped in onion poultices.
 As time went on, I noticed I was feeling a little better.
-This floored me, since it wasn't my headache that was improving, but my sneezy, itchy-throat, teary-eyed hayfever allergies.
+This floored me, since it wasn't my headache that was improving but my sneezy, itchy-throat, teary-eyed hayfever allergies.

 I'd suffered from seasonal allergies since I was a child—regular as clockwork—depending on where I lived.
 In the Midwest, where I grew up, my two annual allergy seasons were early summer and late summer, which made summer a pretty unpleasant time of year for me.
 In steamy Atlanta, I experienced slightly different allergy seasons, one in early spring and one lasting from late summer to early winter.
 That year, I had my first fall of virtually no allergies to speak of.

 What Are Seasonal Allergies?

 The kind of allergies I suffer are seasonal allergies, also known as seasonal allergic rhinitis, or hay fever.
 The American Academy of Allergy, Asthma and Immunology notes that over 35 million Americans experience hay fever.